Eastern Spotted Skunk, Spilogale putorius

 0.75 - 2.75 pounds

-Similar Species: Striped Skunk does not have vertical stripes or spots near rump, and lacks white spots on forehead and in front of ears.
+Similar Species: Striped Skunk does not have vertical stripes or spots near the rump, and lacks white spots on the forehead and in front of the ears.

 Habitat: Occurs around rocky, dense habitat, including fencerows, shrubby field borders, and farmland.
 Underground dens can be in grassy banks, rocky crevices, or along fencerows, while aboveground dens can include barns, woodpiles, haystacks, or rock or brush piles.